-The chopping assembly will perform the function of actually chopping the vegetables in accordance with the standards set in French cooking [4] to a 75% degree of accuracy.
+The chopping assembly will perform the function of actually chopping the vegetables in accordance with the standards set in French cooking [4] to 75% accuracy in terms of dimension.
 This assembly will be made of horizontal and vertical tracks attached to the linear actuator, such as the GR9863.
 Then the end of the linear actuator will be attached to the putty knife blade.